Making an application for pre-application assistance

 - You can contact your case manager to request clarification of advice after reviewing the pre-application assistance.

-- For advice on substantial additional/new questions you will need to re-apply for further pre-application assistance.
+- For advice on substantial additional or new questions, you will need to apply for further pre-application assistance.

 New and substantial additional questions will require a new application for pre-application assistance.

 - The APVMA welcomes feedback on its pre-application assistance service.

 - You will receive a link to a feedback form when your request is finalised to give you an opportunity to tell us about your experience.